Tlmonko/rm-rf/README.md

 # rm-rf

-_i don't know if this repository works_ 🙃
+_I don't know if this repository works_ 🙃